mailpoet/mailpoet/readme.txt

 * Send to over 2,000 subscribers with your own sending method (host, SendGrid, Amazon SES)

 See the [short video summary on the Premium](http://beta.docs.mailpoet.com/article/208-video-overview-of-mailpoet-premium)

-Visit the Premium page inside the plugin for more info.

 = MailPoet Sending Service =
 Sending emails and newsletter with your host is not a good idea.
 You might face sending speed limitations and see your emails ending up in the spam box.